 The overall setup of systems follows a modular design to make best use of existing European and international services, and to ensure that new satellites and instruments can be integrated.
-As of v04.5, SMOS has been integrated using the flexible approach; other instruments, which may be integrated in the future, include SMAP and Sentinel-1.
+All products integrated into the ESA CCI SM product are Level 2 SM products, further details of which can be found in the ATBD for v06.1 (Scanlon et al., 2021).